grafana/beyla/docs/sources/network/_index.md

 Grafana Beyla can be configured to provide network metrics between different endpoints (physical nodes, containers, Kubernetes pods and services, etc.).

-> ⚠️ This is an unstable, unsupported, under-development feature and might be subject to breaking changes in
+> ⚠️ This is an unstable, under-development feature and might be subject to breaking changes in
 > the short term.
 Use it at your own risk.

 - [Beyla Network Metrics quickstart]({{< relref "./quickstart" >}})